Agar

 DESCRIPTION

-On all platforms with threads support, Agar can be compiled with support for multithreading.
-Agar API calls, unless otherwise documented, then become free-threaded (safe to use from different threads without need for application-level synchronization).
+On platforms with threads support, Agar can be compiled with support for multithreading.
+In a threaded build, Agar API calls can be considered free-threaded (safe to use from different threads without need for application-level synchronization) unless documented otherwise.

 CONVENTIONS